guitarvydas/onward/helloworld0d/doc/dpls.md

 > \...

-3\.
-Instantiate system![Towards DPLs-3.
+C. Instantiate system![Towards DPLs-3.
 instantiate.drawio.png](./media/image4.png){width="6.5in"
 height="2.6686996937882763in"}

-Instantiation[^3] of an application beginning with a top-level diagram and proceeding downwards to instantiate all children components needed in the top-level diagram and, recursively, instantiating their children.
+Instantiation[^3] of an application beginning with a top-level diagram and proceeds downwards to instantiate all children components needed in the top-level diagram and, recursively, instantiating the childrens' children.
 Components are instantiated based on their DPL templates.
 Containers are instantiated by instantiating all child components and all routings between components.
 Note that more than one child component can refer to the same DPL template.
 Components must be uniquely instantiated - typically their (x,y) position is enough to differentiate components, but, [[draw.io]{.underline}](http://draw.io) assigns unique id's to each template component, which we ended up using instead of relying on (x,y) graphical information.
 Assigning unique id's is a convenience, not a requirement.

 \...